-ProjectManager’s online Gantt chart is also helpful in that project managers can assign task to specific team members, who can then communicate at the task level, as well as attach relevant files and images.
+ProjectManager’s online Gantt chart is also helpful in that project managers can assign tasks to specific team members, who can then communicate at the task level, as well as attach relevant files and images.
 As plans change, that process can be tracked and monitored.

 Task Lists for Productivity

-Another task management tool that ProjectManager features is a task list that improves productivity and allows team members stay on track.
+Another task management tool that ProjectManager features is a task list that improves productivity and allows team members to stay on track.
 It can be viewed as a personal task list or across the entire project.
 These task lists can also filter by date, owner, project and more.

 Kanban Boards for Execution and Collaboration